febatech/febatech-full-hands-on-aws-ml-certification-course/AWS-Cloud-Domains/Domain 1: Data Engineering/README.md

 # Directions

-* We present you with all the concepts requires in the form of a **Jupyter Notebook**.
+* We present you with all the concepts required in the form of a **Jupyter Notebook**.
 * You are required to read them in sequence

 # References and Further Reading